-Next, trim off any of the dark purple flesh.
+This is optional, but it is what I do.
+Trim off any dark purple flesh.
 This is the bloodline and it can be very strong in flavor.
 Some people don’t mind it.
 I prefer to trim it off.
 Be careful to trim just the dark purple areas so you don’t waste any of the salmon.

-When your salmon filets are trimmed and ready, turn them over and brush with a few drops of sesame oil.
+When your salmon filets are trimmed and ready, turn them over and brush with a few drops of sesame or coconut oil.
 Place filets presentation side (top side) down on a plate of the mixed sesame seeds and press to coat.
 Turn filets over and set aside to cook.